kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/04-ordering-and-activating/articles/07-i-need-to-change-my-delivery-address/content.md

+# Ordering and activating
-# I need to change my delivery address
+## I need to change my delivery address
 **The delivery address doesn’t have to be the address on your account.**

 For instance, you can order the card to your office, or to a friend or relative’s place.